qri-io/rfcs/text/0018-publish-update.md

 $ qri publish --help

 Description:
   Qri publish makes your dataset available to others.
-While online peers that connect to you can only see datasets and versions that you've published. publishing a dataset always makes all previous history entries available.
+While online, peers that connect to you can only see datasets and versions that you've published. publishing a dataset always makes all previous history entries available.

-  By default publish also publishes your dataset to all configured registries, to publish to only specific registries, use the --
+  By default publish also publishes your dataset to all configured registries, to publish to only specific registries, use the --registries flag.

 Examples:
   # publish the latest version of a dataset